mongodb/docs/source/includes/changelog/atlas-2023.rst

 - Supports programmatic IP access list for secure |service| communication by using customer-managed encryption keys.
 To learn more, see :ref:`atlas-add-nodes-to-encrypted-cluster`.
 - Rejects :ref:`test failover <test-failover>` if {+cluster+} is not fully healthy.
-- Adds the :oas-atlas-op:`returnAllControlPlaneIPAddresses API endpoint </returnAllControlPlaneIPAddresses>` that returns a list of inbound and outbound |service| control plane IP addresses in |cidr| categorized by cloud provider and region.
+- Adds the :oas-atlas-op:`returnAllControlPlaneIpAddresses API endpoint </returnAllControlPlaneIpAddresses>` that returns a list of inbound and outbound |service| control plane IP addresses in |cidr| categorized by cloud provider and region.
 To learn more, see :ref:`Allow Access From the Atlas Control Plane <atlas-ear-allow-access-via-control-plane>`.